ncd2dq/Chatserver/README.md

--Local Hosting
+-Local Hosting <br />

-Run the server.py file first
+Run the server.py file first  <br />
-Run the chat.py file second
+Run the chat.py file second  <br />

--Web Hosting
+-Web Hosting <br />

-Open the server.py file and change the IP / PORT at top Open the chat.py file and change the IP / PORT to the server's info Run the server.py file first
+Open the server.py file and change the IP / PORT at top <br />
+Open the chat.py file and change the IP / PORT to the server's info <br />
+Run the server.py file first <br />
-Run the chat.py file second
+Run the chat.py file second <br />